Recap: Community S2 E24: For a Few Paintballs More

 - Ironic Echo: Within the space of ten seconds.

 Stormtrooper 1: [reading from a poster on a door:] "Welcome to Greendale: you're already accepted"?

 [The Stormtroopers get shot through the poster by Annie and Abed.]

 - It's Been Done: Annie and everyone else consider the idea of a Star Wars Whole Plot Reference played-out.

-- Jumping on a Paint Grenade: Alas, poor Magnitude, we hardly knew ye.
+- Jumping on a Grenade: Jumping on a Paint Grenade.
+Alas, poor Magnitude, we hardly knew ye.

 - La Résistance: The remains of the Greendale students.

-- The Leader: Troy and Jeff squabble over the role, with Troy as a clear Type III and Jeff lampshading his role as a Type IV.
+- The Leader: Troy and Jeff squabble over the role, with Troy as a clear Type III and Jefflampshading his role.

 - Leeroy Jenkins: Vickieeeeee!!!!